bgmeulem/bgmeulem/README.md

 As a MSc Physics and Astronomy, my interests lie mainly in astronomy, biophysics and physics of life.

 # Biophysics
 My thesis explored the possibilities of applying supervised machine learning on clinical Carto (Biosense Webster inc.) mapping data.
 This involved lots of simulations and a fair deal of mesh (re)construction.
 The repo [bgmeulem/Reconstruct_Carto](https://github.com/bgmeulem/Reconstruct_CARTO) showcases cleaned code capable of reconstructing clinical Carto data to a mesh that can be used for electrophysiological simulations.
-This repo is now featured on [https://opencarp.org/community/modeling-resources#mesh-generation-tools](openCARP's modeling resources).
+This repo is now featured on [openCARP's modeling resources](https://opencarp.org/community/modeling-resources#mesh-generation-tools).
 <p align="center">
 <img src=https://media0.giphy.com/media/bZM2OaOQb4HCVymzna/giphy.gif?cid=790b76112533f1a2f99b476d6833aa55d4b4c8ef9e3227b2&rid=giphy.gif&ct=g />
 </p>